 The EnjinMarketplace removes friction from the trading process, allowing anyone who holds an ERC-1155 to quickly and easily list it for sale with just a few taps or clicks.
 And buying assets from the Enjin Marketplace is as easy as scanning a QR code.

 Enjin, the company that developed the Enjin Coin, has long been the largest online gaming community creation platform.
-The company has been providing gamers with website builders, chat functions, forums, and a variety of guild and clan building tools since 2009.
+The company has provided gamers with website builders, chat functions, forums, and a variety of guild and clan building tools since 2009.

 Advisors to the project consist of Anthony Diiorio (Ethereum co-founder) and Pat LaBine (previous producer and technical director at Bioware).
 Enjin has also formed partnerships with Unity, PC Gamer, and NRG eSports.